 2. Address the prompt

 Most of the time, the prompt will ask you to compare and/or contrast some aspect of the two pieces: How are two things similar–themes, characters, etc.?
 Which shows more preparation, dedication, courage, etc.?
-Sometimes you will be asked to discuss how a character or the author in one reading would respond to something in the other.
+Sometimes you will be asked to discuss how a character or the author in one reading would respond to something in the other selection.

 I strongly suggest you annotate the prompt–pause for a moment and highlight the key words in the prompt and make sure you clearly understand your task.